zhaoxuyang13/hedb/README.md

 ### Experiment 1: End-to-end performance (1.5 hours)

-This experiment runs HEDB and three optimization strategies (i.e., O1-Parallel Decryption, O2- Order-revealing Encryption, and O3-Expression Evaluation) TPC-H. The output reports each system's latency normalized to the SOTA---ARM-version StealthDB as the baseline.
+This experiment runs HEDB and three optimization strategies (i.e., O1-Parallel Decryption, O2- Order-revealing Encryption, and O3-Expression Evaluation) over TPC-H. The output reports each system's latency normalized to the SOTA: the ARM-version StealthDB as the baseline.

 **Command to run:**